GarfieldLyu/OCR_POST_DE/README.md

   1. Download OCRed book from ÖNB by the unique barcode, see dataScrapy.py.
   2. Clean the downloaded raw text, see parseText.py
-  3. Providing a downloaded OCRed book and the corresponding transcription from DTA, see sentenceAlignment.py already generated sentence pairs (ocr_seq, trans_sep) and the original books are under PKL/
+  3. Providing a downloaded OCRed book and the corresponding transcription from DTA, see sentenceAlignment.py already generated sentence pairs (ocr_seq, trans_seq) and the original books are under PKL/

 CRF: